United Kingdom–France one in, one out plan: Protests and legal challenge

 On 15 September 2025, the first 'one in, one out' migrant flight, which was due to fly one migrant from London to Paris on an Air France flight, was cancelled due to and threats of legal action.
 On 16 September 2025, deportation flights were cancelled again due to legal challenges.
 Further that day it was reported that a 25-year-old Eritrean asylum seeker who had arrived on a small boat on 12 August 2025, would not be deported as planned on the 17 September, after he won his High Court bid to have the removal temporarily blocked.

 Results

 The first return, of an Indian national, happened on 18 September 2025.
 The first migrants to be accepted by the UK in return from France were a family of three on 24 September 2025, at which point a total of four migrants had been sent from the UK to France.
-By 5 November 2025, 94 migrants had been sent from the UK to France under the scheme.
+By 30 June 2026, 1,087 migrants had been sent from the UK to France under the scheme and 1,117 migrants had been sent from France to the UK.
 One man who had been sent to France under the scheme returned on a small boat to the UK, but was removed again within a month of his second arrival.
+By 30 June 2026, nearly 50 migrants sent from the UK to France had returned to the UK; the treaty governing the scheme was amended to allowed for their return to France.